Blackburn University Centre

-Blackburn University Centre (or BUC) is a higher education institute based in Blackburn, Lancashire, England as part of Blackburn College.
+Blackburn University Centre (or BUC) is a higher education institute based in Blackburn, Lancashire, England, as part of Blackburn College.

 University Centre offers degrees, HNC/HNDs and postgraduate courses, each validated by the University of South Wales, the University of Central Lancashire or Lancaster University.

 History

-Formerly known as the East Lancashire Institute of Higher Education (ELIHE), the institution was formed in 1993 with the purchase of the old seven-floor former British Telecom building for £2.5 million and formally named as the ELIHE in 2003.
-Each floor was given over to one of the various schools of education within the university structure but the condition of the building meant that a new location for the institute would have to be found by the late 2000s.
+Formerly known as the East Lancashire Institute of Higher Education (ELIHE), the institution was formed in 1993 with the purchase of the old seven-floor former British Telecom building for £2.5 million and formally named the ELIHE in 2003.
+Each floor was given over to one of the various schools of education within the university structure, but the condition of the building meant that a new location for the institute would have to be found by the late 2000s.

 Construction began on the new University Centre building near the main College campus in 2008 with a total investment cost of £13 million, the work was completed for the start of the 2009 academic year in 2009 when the building was opened by local MP Jack Straw and the then manager of Blackburn Rovers Football Club, Sam Allardyce.

-In 2010, a further investment of £500,000 saw the canteen area, known as the Curve, expanded to improve student study and social space after an increase in student numbers during the buildings second year of existence.
+In 2010, a further investment of £500,000 saw the canteen area, known as the Curve, expanded to improve student study and social space after an increase in student numbers during the building's second year of existence.
 In 2011, further expansion plans were revealed as University Centre looked to create places for a further 600 students.
-The planned extension will house facilities to focus on degree courses in sciences, technology, engineering and mathematics and would bring the total number of degree level students to almost 3,000.
+The planned extension will house facilities to focus on degree courses in sciences, technology, engineering and mathematics and will bring the total number of degree-level students to almost 3,000.